 Syntactical Structure

-[ ( in | inout | out ) ] [ @lazy | @fuzzy ]
+[ ( in | inout | out ) ] [ ( @lazy | @fuzzy ) [@deterministic] ]

 Type ValueParIdentifier [ArrayDef] [ ":=" ( Expression | "-" ) ]

 Semantic Description

 Value formal parameters can be used within the parameterized object the same way as values, for example in expressions.

 Value formal parameters may be in, inout or out parameters.
 The default for value formal parameters is in parameterization which may optionally be denoted by the keyword in.
 Using of inout or out kind of parameterization shall be specified by the keywords inout or out respectively.